sundarnut/ADAuthentication/README.md

 * Leave all the other options unchecked.
 * Click on OK
 * Microsoft Visual Studio creates the ADAuth project and presents you with an empty Developer Environment Window.
-* Right click on the ADAuth project under the ADAuth Solution in the right Solution Explorer pane, and choose Add &gt; New Item
+* Right click on the ADAuth project under the ADAuth Solution in the right Solution Explorer pane, and choose Add > New Item
-* In the New Item popup applet window, verify that you are presented with Installed &gt; Visual C# &gt; Web, and choose Web Form, the fourth option from the top
+* In the New Item popup applet window, verify that you are presented with Installed > Visual C# > Web, and choose Web Form, the fourth option from the top
 * Name your new page Default.aspx
 * Click on Add.
 * Visual Studio creates a barebones page and presents that to you.
-* Inside the &lt;div&gt;&lt;/div&gt; section on line 12, enter the text: &lt;h1&gt;hello,world&lt;/h1&gt;
+* Inside the <div></div> section on line 12, enter the text: &lt;h1&gt;hello,world&lt;/h1&gt;
 * Save the page.
 * Build the solution by selecting Build from the top menu, and clicking on the option Build Solution.
 * Verify that everything builds perfectly.